xs

 The BRT system was not just about buses; it was a holistic approach to urban mobility.
 Key features included dedicated bus lanes, pre-paid boarding stations, and high-frequency service.
 These innovations reduced travel times, minimized traffic congestion, and made public transit a viable alternative to private vehicles.
 The system's success hinged on integration with land-use planning, ensuring that residential and commercial areas were designed to maximize accessibility to transit hubs.

-For example, the city’s "transit-oriented development" strategy encouraged high-density housing and businesses along BRT corridors.
-This not only reduced the need for car travel but also fostered vibrant, walkable communities.
-As The Role of Public Transportation in Reducing Traffic Congestion highlights, Curitiba’s approach demonstrates how public transit can be a catalyst for compact, sustainable urban growth.
+Service frequency reached 2-3 minutes during peak hours on core corridors, with 95% on-time performance and 92% travel time consistency.
+As The Role of Public Transportation in Reducing Traffic Congestion highlights, Curitiba's approach demonstrates how public transit can be a catalyst for compact, sustainable urban growth.

 Urban Development and the BRT: A Symbiotic Relationship